1986 TOPPS BIG BASEBALL CARDS

 In addition to standalone star rosters like Boggs, Brett, and Dawson, subsets within the 1986 Topps Big Baseball included postseason heroes, Cy Young winners, and Rookie of the Year award recipients.
 This injected variety into the checklist and highlighted many of the game’s best individual performances from 1985.
 Rookies like Barry Larkin, Mark McGwire, and Bob Welch made their cardboard debuts in these Big subsets long before they became household names.

-Read also: COMPLETE SET OF 2022 TOPPS BASEBALL CARDS
+Read also: RANDOM BASEBALL CARDS WORTH MONEY

 Distribution of the 1986 Topps Big Baseball insert set was handled through the traditional wax pack route at first.
 Hobby boxes came stocked with a scattered assortment of Big cards randomly inserted amid the standard base issues.
 Later in the year, Topps also offered the massive magnified rosters wrapped in their own small packs to be purchased individually.
 This dual release strategy helped spread the collectibles far and wide to eager baseball card fans.